Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

-The last three mentioned Riemannian manifolds $ \S^7_{\mathrm{squashed}}$, $V_1$ and $V_3$ are homogeneous proper nearly parallel $\G_2$--spaces cf. \cite{AlSe,FKMS}.
-Here \eqref{eq:LJR_NP} holds as a minimal linear Jacobi relation.
-The round seven--sphere $\Spin(\,7\,)/\G_2\,$ is a homogeneous nearly parallel $\G_2$--space and can be seen as the seven--dimensional analogue of $\,\G_2/\SU(\,3\,)$.
-On the strict Berger sphere $\SU(\,4\,)/\SU(\,3\,)$ there is the linear Jacobi relation \eqref{eq:LJR_BS}, which is however different from \eqref{eq:LJR_NP}.
-On $\Sp(\,2\,)/\Sp(\,1\,)$ there does not exist a linear Jacobi relation.
+The last three mentioned Riemannian manifolds $ \S^7_{\mathrm{squashed}}$, $V_1$ and $V_3$ with their standard normal metrics are homogeneous proper nearly parallel $\G_2$--spaces, cf. \cite{AlS,BG1,FKMS}.
+Here, \eqref{eq:LJR_NP} holds as a minimal linear Jacobi relation.
+The normal metric of the $7$--sphere $\Spin(\,7\,)/\G_2\,$ is the round metric.
+Furthermore, this is a homogeneous nearly parallel $\G_2$--space which can be seen as the analogue of $\,\G_2/\SU(\,3\,)$.
+The normal metric of the $7$--sphere $\SU(\,4\,)/\SU(\,3\,)$ is a strict Berger metric (not the round metric).
+There is the linear Jacobi relation \eqref{eq:LJR_BS}, which is, however, different from \eqref{eq:LJR_NP}.
+Its quaternionic analogue $\Sp(\,2\,)/\Sp(\,1\,)$ is the only example of a simply connected standard normal homogeneous space of positive sectional curvature lacking of a linear Jacobi relation.